JohannesFischer/Nivoo-Slider/README.md

 - slices - (number: defaults to 15) Number of the vertical slices used for the transition

 #### Events ####
-- start - (function) Is fired right before theeach animation
+- start - (function) Is fired right before each animation
 - finish - (function) Is fired right after each animation

 Coming Features